 The three-step process for translation is to ensure that the precise message, style and tone stays faithful to the original and closely depicted in the target language.

 Human language does not resemble mathematical equations.
-Human language involves expressions and in translation, the meaningful context and sense of the phrases have to be considered when writing them in another language.
-Most words have several connotations and various senses and these are to be considered when choosing the best style and word choices for the translation to be effective.
+Human language involves expressions.
+And in translation, the meaningful context and sense of the phrases are considered when writing them in another language.
+Most words have several connotations and various senses.
+And these are considered forthe style and word choices for an effective translation.
 Even in English, there is a difference between scarlet and crimson and gray is not simply a mixture of black and white.

 The options and intricacies of the English language is the same as in other languages.
-It is the job of the translator to choose the right words that will deliver the message in the best way possible, which means that the translator must possess a combination of extensive training as well as creativity.
+The translator chooses the right words to effectively deliver the message in the best way possible.
+This means that the translator needs a combination of extensive training as well as creativity.
 There is no such thing as a single translation format for a document.
 It is up to the translator to make a decision that would ensure the accuracy of the translation, which must always be subject to professional and expert consideration and review, which means quality control.
 The accuracy and quality of human translation is impossible to achieve using a machine.
 It is a product of a systematic process and the application of the professional and specialized skills of the human translator who is capable of choosing the right alternatives.

 Debunk the misconception that translation is a straightforward mechanical process.
 It is still not possible for machines to take over the work of human translators.
 Even if there is a high demand for professional translation services today, using a machine should not be an option.
-Mistakes in translation have the potential to seriously affect the reputation of a company and could even result in hefty financial losses.
+Mistakes in translation have the potential to seriously affect the reputation of a company.
+In fact, it can even result in hefty financial losses.

 Most industries around the world have a need for language services.
 Law enforcement may need statements translated, just like how the medical field requires some medical notes and records translated.
 Court proceedings, court records, petitions and depositions may be needed by people in the legal field.
 Media, insurance companies, financial companies, and companies with web presence all need translation work in one form or another.
-Individuals, especially those thinking of migrating to another country where their language is not spoken, need translation of their passports, birth certificates, marriage licenses, divorce papers, and other personal documents.
+Anyone migrating to another country where their language is not spoken, needs document translation.
+The documents can include the likes of their passports, birth certificates, marriage licenses, divorce papers, and other personal documents.

-In conclusion, it is very easy to see the difference between machine translation and human translation and why the latter is very important.
-While machine translation is cheaper than human translation, machine translation is not able to grasp the true meaning of a document.
-It cannot convey the feeling, and the ingrained culture that is conveyed by the original writer and the intricacies of making the translation fit into another culture.
-This depends on many variables, not only based on language and grammar but also based on taboos, traditions, customs and beliefs that only a professional and expert human translator would understand.
+In conclusion, it is very easy to see the difference between machine translation and human translation.
+You can also see why the latter is very important.
+Yes, machine translation is cheaper than human translation.
+However, machine translation is not able to grasp the true meaning of a document.
+It cannot convey the feeling, ingrained culture, and intricacies of making the translation fit into another culture.
+This depends on many variables.
+Not language and grammar.
+But also based on taboos, traditions, customs and beliefs that only a professional and expert human translator would understand.